-Day trading taxes in India can be a minefield.
-Rules vary depending on how your trading activity is classed and what it is you’re trading, be it stocks, forex, or options.
-The implications for not meeting your tax obligations can range from significant financial penalties all the way up to jail time.
+Trading taxes in India can be complex.
+Rules can vary depending on how your trading activity is classed and what it is you are trading, be it stocks, forex, or options.

 Intraday trading tax in India will depend on which classification you fall under.
-Fortunately, India’s Central Board of Direct Taxes (CBDT) breaks trading taxes into four distinct categories.
-The first thing you need to do is establish which one applies to you.
+India’s Central Board of Direct Taxes (CBDT) breaks trading taxes into four distinct categories.

 1. Long-Term Capital Gains

-It’s also worth noting that exemption of long-term capital gains tax is not applicable if the shares are sold outside of India.
-On top of that, capital loss from equity shares is considered a dead loss.
+It is also worth noting that exemption of long-term capital gains tax is not applicable if the shares are sold outside of India.
+On top of that, capital loss from equity shares is generally considered a dead loss.
 It cannot be adjusted or carried forward.

 However, as a short-term trader, you are unlikely to fall into this category.

 If you hold your stock for more than one day but less than 365 days then you may face a 15% tax.
 This is because any trading between these time frames will likely fall under the short-term gains classification.

 However, your delivery of shares must go into your demat account.
 Exchanges normally have a settlement time of T+2 working days.
 So, if you buy a stock on Tuesday it will come into your account on Thursday.